-Volumetric Capacity of Cup– The gravity feed airbrush can hold up to 0.30 ounces of paint covered by a spill-proof cap.
+Volumetric Capacity of Cup– The gravity-fed airbrush can hold up to 0.30 ounces of paint covered by a spill-proof cap.

-Spray Precision– The size of the needle is 0.50mm, which is convenient to work on both thin and thick mediums.
-The Airbrush is so versatile that it can create thin lines with a large needle.
-The spraying patterns can be adjusted up to a diameter of three inches based on the alterations of the distance between the Airbrush and the project.
+Spray Precision– The size of the needle is 0.50mm, which is convenient to work with both thin and thick mediums.
+The airbrush is so versatile that it can create thin lines with a large needle.
+The spraying patterns can be adjusted up to a diameter of three inches based on the alterations of the distance between the airbrush and the project.

-The Nozzle tip can be easily fixed in the device while the nozzle collar firmly upholds its position leaving no possibility of thread stripping.
-The nozzle tip has comparatively fewer pieces than other models facilitating the process of keeping a count of them.
+The nozzle tip can be easily fixed in the device while the nozzle collar firmly holds its position, eliminating the possibility of the thread stripping.
+The nozzle tip has comparatively fewer pieces than other models making it easier to keep track of them.

 Maintenance– The cutaway handle assists in clog elimination and trigger adjustments.
 The device can be smoothly operated when the knob is attached to a larger needle.
-Pulling out the needle from the back end of the brush can induce complications as the paint might spill in the interiors.
+Pulling out the needle from the back end of the brush can induce complications as the paint might spill on the interior.

 The airbrushing kit is covered in a foam-line plastic bag for easy organization and safety.
-The instruction manual gives the insight to comprehend and level-up the skill of the enthusiasts.
+The instruction manual gives hints to learn and level-up the skill of the enthusiasts.
 The device comes with a manufacturing warranty of one year alongside a lifetime warranty for PTFE seals and factory labor.

-Our conclusion: Badger Patriot 105 is an all-rounder, reliable, and efficient Airbrush in an affordable price range.
+Our conclusion: Badger Patriot 105 is an all-round, reliable, and efficient Airbrush in an affordable price.

 For advanced and demanding users: Iwata-Medea Eclipse HP CS Dual Action Airbrush Gun

 The Iwata-Medea Eclipse HP is not an airbrush gun for beginners and for good reason.
-Of course it has its price – so if you want to get a taste of airbrushing first, you should choose a cheaper alternative.
+Of course, there’s the price – so if you want to get a taste of airbrushing first, you should choose a cheaper alternative.
 The price of the Iwata-Medea Eclipse HP is absolutely justified for the following reasons:

 - Features a 0.35mm needle and drop-in self-centering nozzle combination comes with a large 1/3 oz gravity-feed cup